gheorghina/gheorghina.github.io/_posts/2018-11-24-ansible-vagrant-setup-on-windows.markdown

 [Dev Docs](https://devdocs.io/)

 That's it!
-Now you are ready to go!
+Now you are good to go!